Abdullah-A-Elsayed/AyaCode/README.md

 - **Sequential or Random:** Choose between sequential or random verse order.
 - **Tafseer Integration:** Easily toggle the display of Tafseer (interpretation) alongside the verse.
 - **Customizable Settings:** Configure the extension to your preferences.

+## Compatibility

+AyaCode is compatible with:

+- Visual Studio Code (version 1.85.0 and above)
+- Cursor Editor

 ## Requirements